Get in Touch

 Two-dimensional Laplace's Equation -- Solving a Simple Boundary Value Problem

-Discontinuous Linear Elements -- Improving Approximations
+Discontinuous Linear Elements -- Enhancing Approximations

 Two-dimensional Diffusion Equation